 Most veterinarians would say that the benefits of having your dog neutered far outweigh the risks.
 Studies show that waiting until your male dog reaches full maturity is best for the dog; however, it puts increased responsibility on the owner.

-There are humane societies and other non-profit organizations who will help low-income families cover the costs of spaying or neutering.
+Humane societies and other non-profit organizations help low-income families cover the costs of spaying or neutering.
+You can always ask the veterinarian if they offer CareCredit.

 If you live in Canada: